 \section{Profile plots}

-\Crefrange{fig:profile_1}{fig:profile_4} show additional activation profile comparisons.
-As in~\Cref{fig:residuals}, ID is represented by a dashed line, while OoD datasets by solid lines. $\bar{a}_{\pi_i}$ shows the average ranked activations, while $\Delta \bar{a}_{\pi_i}$ indicates the residual difference between the ranked ID and OoD activations.
-CIFAR-100 and ImageNet-200 exhibit on average weaker high-rank activations than ID, following the structure found in CIFAR-10 (\Cref{fig:residuals}).
-Considering that they share the same model, this suggests that the profile behavior is more model-dependent than dataset-dependent.
-ConvNeXt-Base and ViT have unrectified penultimate layers and show strong displacement for both low-rank and high-rank activations, although in opposite directions. \ours still performing well regardless of the missing rectification and of displacement direction is further evidence of its robustness.
+\Crefrange{fig:profile_1}{fig:profile_4} show additional ID/OoD activation profile comparisons.
+As in~\cref{fig:residuals}, ID is represented by a dashed line, while OoD datasets by solid lines. $\bar{a}_{\pi_i}$ shows the average ranked activations, while $\Delta \bar{a}_{\pi_i}$ indicates the residual difference between the sorted ID and OoD activations.
+CIFAR-100 and ImageNet-200 exhibit on average weaker high-rank activations than ID, following the structure found in CIFAR-10 (\cref{fig:residuals}).
+Considering that they share the same model as the CIFAR-10 setup, this suggests that the profile behavior is more model-dependent than dataset-dependent.
+ConvNeXt-Base and ViT have unrectified penultimate layers and they show strong displacement for both low-rank and high-rank activations, although in opposite directions.
+The fact that \ours is still well-performing regardless of the missing rectification and of the direction of the displacement is further evidence of its robustness.